neverRare/stick-docs/reference/language/string.md

 """
 ```

-The starting `"""` or `'''` must be directly preceded by indentation (or line break) and followed by a line break.
-It matches the next matching `"""` or `'''` with the same indentation.
+The starting `"""` must be directly preceded by indentation (or line break) and followed by a line break.
+It matches the next `"""` with the same indentation.
 It cleanly trims indentation inside so it aligns with `"""`, so the following declaration.

 ```stick
 let python_code =